AdamXweb/AdamXweb.github.io/content/blog/easy-mac-quality-of-life-improvements-with-better-touch-tool.md

 ## Conclusion

-There are many apps out there that you may not have tried that make your day
+There are many apps out there that you may not have tried that make your day a little bit better.

+Feel free to tweet me @[adamxweb](https://twitter.com/adamxweb "Adam's Twitter") to continue the conversation further